Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

-The experimental setup used in this work consisted of a DYNAP-SE unit---a \gls{DYNAP} \cite{moradi2018dynaps} from aiCTX---connected to a PC via a USB interface.
+The experimental setup used in this work consisted of a DYNAP-SE unit---a \gls{DYNAP} \cite{moradi2018dynaps} from SynSense---connected to a PC via a USB interface.
 The DYNAP-SE was controlled from the PC using the cAER event-based processing framework for neuromorphic devices.
+Since the DYNAP-SE emulates neuronal and synaptic dynamics in real-time---using analog circuitry---we configured it in a hardware-in-the-loop setup, in which a PC receives digital spike-event data and analog neuron monitoring, while iteratively reconfiguring the DYNAP-SE in order to carry out the measurement series described in the following.
 All stimuli were synthetically generated using the built-in FPGA spike-generator in the DYNAP-SE, which generates spike-events according to assigned \glspl{ISI} and virtual source-neuron addresses.
 The 8-bit USB oscilloscope SmartScope from LabNation was used for measurements of analog neuronal membrane potentials in the DYNAP-SE.